 How does biochar

-The Tawi stove produces biochar; charcoal which has been activated.
-It achieves this by allowing sufficient oxygen to reach the charcoal to burn out the tiny pores within the wood, forming a sponge like structure.
+The Tawi produces charcoal that has been activated to form biochar.
+It achieves this by allowing sufficient oxygen to reach the charcoal to burn out the tiny pores within the wood, forming a sponge-like structure.
 This structure can have a vast surface area, 300 – 2,000 m2/g.
 The porous structure is what gives biochar some valuable properties and uses.

 As liquids and gases pass through biochar, some particles are attracted to its surface via a process called ‘adsorption’.
 These particles remain attached, forming a film.
-Eventually the structure will become saturated and adsorption will stop.
-(This short video by ‘Dr. Beckman’ illustrates the principal)
+(This short video by ‘Dr. Beckman’ illustrates the principle).

-Activated charcoal adsorption has limitations.
-Although it will adsorb a wide range of impurities and contaminants, such as odours, pigments and chlorine, other substances, such as fluoride and sodium, will pass straight through.
+Biochar’s ‘adsorption’ properties have limitations.
+Although it will ‘adsorb’ a wide range of impurities and contaminants, such as odours, pigments and chlorine, other substances, such as fluoride and sodium, will pass straight through.

-Manufacture: a piece of Biochar is like a bee hive with no bees; no more than a space with lots of empty compartments, it is of no use by itself.
+Manufacture: a piece of Biochar is like a bee hive with no bees, it is of no use by itself; no more than a space with lots of empty compartments.
 Introduce a swarm of bees to the hive and they will, in time, make you honey.
-Biochar is much like a hive, but for micro-organisms.
+Biochar is similar to a hive, but for micro-organisms.
 It offers them a safe, electron-rich home where they can thrive and produce chemicals beneficial to the plants around them.

 Storage: Biochar is very good at retaining moisture and chemical compounds.
-However, the bonds that hold them within the biochar are weak and can easily be overcome by the plants who need them.
+The bonds that hold the compounds and moisture within the biochar are weak and can easily be overcome by the plants that need them.
 This makes biochar an ideal storage structure.

 Although we use the biochar we produce in Kenya for water filtration, please do not do the same with your biochar, as it is possible that the wood you use has picked up chemicals which might survive pyrolysis and still be harmful.